 BETTER SERVICE.
 As with airlines, you’ll notice the service will be WAY BETTER and you’ll be treated like a VIP as a rewards member.
 I've had hotels leave handwritten notes and fruit baskets in my room and even champ (and not it's not because I'm a public person).

 IT PAYS TO BE LOYAL!
 I personally love Enterprise, they always hook me up with free car upgrades or wave my gas, or other perks because I’ve been a loyal member for so long.
 I’ve earned countless free rental days and often get upgraded to luxury cars at little or no upgrade charge.

 SAVING A FEW BUCKS ISN'T WORTH IT.
 I've tried renting from many other car rental companies because they may have been $10 cheaper, but the hassle is not worth it.
 Not only do you not earn points when you do that, but you'll also not get the customer service you are used to or the perks and you'll always kick yourself, at least I have.

 So... this is what I do.
 I save all these accumulated points from flights, hotel, and car rental until I have enough to take a trip with my kids.
 This means that part or all of our domestic vacations are FREE!
 I've taken my kids to Washington DC, Los Angeles, and New York City twice this way.
 That's a family of four, traveling for next to nothing!

-Just as an example I took my son to Universal Studios a few years back and both our flights were free, including both our FIRST CLASS UPGRADES, our red sports car rental was free as was our 2 nights stay at the Westin.
+Just as an example, I took my son to Universal Studios a few years back and both our flights were free, including both our FIRST CLASS UPGRADES, our red sports car rental was free as was our 2-night stay at the Westin.
 I basically only paid for park tickets and food on that trip!